 We use rainwater and because it’s not pure, it has some nutrients already, we test it.
 We check that the recipe along with that source water has the final ratios we need.

-Plant-Prod: How often do you test?
+Plant-Prod: How often do you test your plants water sources?

 Danielle: We’re very careful with testing.
 We’re very blessed at Green Circle to have an in house lab so we can test the source water every week.
 We have several different recipes for all the different stages of growth for the orchids, each of which we test usually every other week.